Workflow automation quotes that separate hype from reality

 Mark Hirschey, CC BY-SA 2.0, via Wikimedia Commons

 Automated workflows need monitoring.
 Not just “is it running?” but “is it producing good outcomes?”
 Error rates.
 Completion times.
-Customer satisfaction.
-The metrics that matter.
+Satisfaction scores.
+The metrics that matter, not vanity dashboards.

 Automation reduces certain risks and creates others.
 Automated processes are consistent and fast.
-They are also brittle and opaque.
+They’re also brittle and opaque when poorly designed.

-The risk is not in the automation itself.
-It is in deploying automation you do not understand.
-If you cannot explain exactly what the workflow does and why, you are not ready to automate it.
+The risk isn’t in the automation itself.
+It’s in deploying automation you don’t understand.
+If you can’t explain exactly what the workflow does and why, you’re not ready to automate it.

-After years of building and implementing workflow automation, some patterns are clear:
+After years of building and working on workflow automation, some patterns are stubbornly consistent:

 Start with the process, not the technology.
-Understand what you are automating before you automate it.
+Understand what you’re automating before you automate it.
 Fix the obvious problems first.
+This goes double for AI agents - they need defined workflows even more than traditional automation does.

 Measure outcomes, not activity.
-Automation that runs is not automatically automation that helps.
+Automation that runs isn’t automatically automation that helps.

 Iterate continuously.
 Your first version will be wrong.
 Plan to improve it.